Public Health Programs - Registration

 - Start the financial aid process early – at least one month prior to registration.

 - Each semester all students must contact the appropriate department chair or program advisor for consultation on course selection and approval for courses.
 Departmental approval may be obtained on-site, by phone or email.
 Students may register by mail, on-site, FAX or email.
 All registration forms must be accompanied by advisor approval.
 New and certificate-only student registration forms are sent to and processed by the Admissions Office.
 Continuing student registrations are sent directly to and processed by the Office of the University Registrar.

 - New international students on F-1 visa may begin the registration process prior to arrival, however, registration will not be finalized until they meet with the International Student Services Office.

 - Continuing students without pending financial aid are encouraged to register by mail

 - Online students may mail the completed registration form to Admissions for processing and signatures.
 Please note the extended registration deadline for online students on the Registration Calendar.

-- New students and non-matriculating student can access registration information and forms by clicking here.
+- New students may access registration information and forms by clicking here.